 What are the needs?

-Over 6.6 million people are reliant on some form of humanitarian assistance in Sudan.
-In Darfur, after more than ten years of conflict, 3.2 million people are in need of humanitarian assistance.
-These include some 2.4 million internally displaced persons.
-Intensified fighting has displaced nearly 400 000 people in Darfur in 2014.
+Some 6.6 million people are reliant on some form of humanitarian assistance in Sudan.
+These include over 2.5 million internally displaced persons.
+Intensified fighting has displaced 430 000 people in Darfur in 2014 alone.

 The humanitarian needs remain huge and are a priority for the humanitarian community, however the situation remains volatile and international humanitarian organisations face harsh difficulties in accessing some areas and delivering aid.